jbonaiuto/bodb/bodb/docs/insert_data.rst

 *Extra Header*

-The user can specify optional "extra" columns by inserting the column names, separating each one with a Tab character, and ordering by the column sequence in the present table.
+The user can specify optional "extra" columns by inserting the column names, separating each one with a | character, and ordering by the column sequence in the present table.

 *Data*

 The user has to paste the data into the text area.
+Each row should contain the same number of columns specified by the Core Column Header and Extra Header fields.
+Columns should be separated by a | character.

 Summary of Event Related Potential Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^